Influence of spin fluctuations near the Mott transition: a DMFT study: Discussion of the results

 We are now equipped to investigate how magnetic correlations, controlled by the exchange term $J$, affect the Mott metal to insulator transition.
-To so so, we first construct the phase diagram in the ($U$,$T$) plane for fixed values of the magnetic exchange interaction $J$.
+To do so, we first construct the phase diagram in the ($U$,$T$) plane for fixed values of the magnetic exchange interaction $J$.
 At low temperatures this is done by monitoring the hysteresis in the local $d$-electron Green's function ($G_d(\tau)$ shows either slow Fermi liquid temporal decay or fast gapped behavior in the metallic and insulating states respectively).
 This gives rise to two boundary lines $U_{c1}(T)$ and $U_{c2}(T)$, such that a single metallic (resp. insulating) solution exists at a given temperature $T$ for $U<U_{c1}(T)$ (resp. $U>U_{c2}(T)$).
 Furthermore, we determine from Eqs.~(\ref{Fimp}-\ref{Flatt}) the critical line $U_c(T)$ at which the free energies of metallic and insulating branches coincide.
-The resulting phase diagram obtained for several values of $J$ from $J=0$ to $J/D=0.5$ is displayed on Fig.~\ref{phase} in the case of the orbital index $N=3$.
-We see that irrespective of $J$, there always exists a correlation range $U_{c1}(T)<U<U_{c2}(T)$ bounding a coexistence region.
+The resulting phase diagram obtained for several values of $J$ from $J=0$ to $J/D=0.5$ is displayed on Fig.~\ref{phase} in the case of the spin-orbital index $N=3$.
+We stress that the particular choice of $N=3$ allows to match precisely the phase boundary of the usual single-band Hubbard model for canonical spin-1/2 fermions~\cite{Florens02}, and is helpful to make quantitative comparisons when introducing other degrees of freedom (more orbitals for example) or new energy scales (random spin exchange as in the present work).
+We see from Fig.~\ref{phase} that irrespective of $J$, there always exists an interaction range $U_{c1}(T)<U<U_{c2}(T)$ bounding a coexistence region.
 With increasing temperature, the transition lines always merge onto a critical point that occurs at $T_c\simeq D/30$ for $J=0$, consistent with Refs.~\cite{Georges96,Florens02}.
 Interestingly, Fig.~\ref{phase} shows that turning on the Heisenberg interaction $J$ depresses both $T_c$ and $U_c$, leading also to a shrinking of the co-existence region.
 This can be understood by an energetic stabilization of the Mott phase via magnetic exchange.
 Turning to the zero temperature limit, one recovers by the collapse of the $U_c(T)$ and $U_{c2}(T)$ lines at $J=0$ the continuous metal-insulator transition described by the Brinkman-Rice scenario \cite{Georges96,Florens04}.
 In that case, the metal is the true ground state for all $U<U_{c2}(T=0)$.
-However, as seen in Fig.~\ref{phase}, the switching of $J$ markedly separates the actual critical line $U_c(T)$ from the two stability lines, so that the Mott transition becomes first order at zero temperature, in agreement with recent findings~\cite{Balzer08}.
+However, as seen in Fig.~\ref{phase}, the switching of $J$ markedly separates the actual critical line $U_c(T)$ from the two stability lines, so that the Mott transition becomes first order at zero temperature, in agreement with recent findings on models with short-range magnetic correlations via cluster-DMFT~\cite{Balzer08}.